gtauzin/kedro-dagster/docs/pages/technical.md

 #### In-code logging

 Logs generated within Kedro nodes are captured if `getLogger` is imported from the `kedro_dagster.logging` module instead of the `logging` package and the `getLogger` calls are made inside the node functions.
 These logs are then displayed in the Dagster UI, allowing for easier tracing and debugging of pipeline executions.

+#####  Custom logger configuration

-To configure logging within Dagster runs, use the Kedro-Dagster `loggers` section of the `dagster.yml` configuration file to define and customize loggers for your Dagster runs:
+Additionally, to configure logging within Dagster runs, use the Kedro-Dagster `loggers` section of the `dagster.yml` configuration file to define and customize loggers for your Dagster runs:

 ```yaml
 loggers: